Information Centre

 Do not take OFEV®:

-- If you are allergic to nintedanib, peanut or soya, or any of the other ingredients of this medicine listed in the PIL.
+If you are allergic to nintedanib, peanut or soya, or any of the other ingredients of this medicine listed in the Patient Information Leaflet (PIL).

 Possible side effects of your treatment and how to manage them

-The side effects listed here are not intended to replace information with the patient information leaflet (PIL).
+The side effects listed here are not intended to replace information within your patient information leaflet (PIL) and the advice given by your medical team.
 Side effect frequency may vary depending on the condition that is being treated, please refer to the PIL for further information on side effect frequency.

 Not every patient on OFEV® gets side effects, but some do.
 Below is a list of the potential side effects associated with OFEV®.